Price discrimination: charging different prices for essentially the same good.

 There are 3 Types of Discrimination, and demonstrated the Producer Surplus and Consumer Surplus, with Marginal Cost and Marginal Revenue.

-There is also a case study to understand the strategies to take.
+There is also a case study to understand the strategies to take, and look into the common obfuscation strategies companies take and the policy implication and potential solutions.

 Summary of Price Discrimination